tangrams/cartography-docs/icons.md

 Mapzen basemap styles use custom icons (or sprites) to display points of interest on a map, ranging from airports to zoos.
 These can be used interchangeably between the different basemaps or in a custom [Tangram map](https://mapzen.com/documentation/tangram) of your own.

 The library has expanded to a several hundred icons with more continuing to be added.
+Most but not all icons are available in 4 or more styles.

+## Basic

+Need an icon for your data visualization overlay?

 Icons can be added to a Tangram map using the [sprites property](https://mapzen.com/documentation/tangram/draw/#sprite) of any point-based draw style.

-Sprite names are generally paired with the `kind` values that are in [Mapzen vector tiles](https://mapzen.com/documentation/vector-tiles/layers/#points-of-interest) points of interest (pois) layer.

-[Populated places](https://mapzen.com/documentation/vector-tiles/layers/#places) that are displayed as point features (capitals, cities, and towns for instance) use the `capital` or `townspot` icons, respectively.

-Icons for sports pitches and religious places of worship are based on `kind_detail`.

-Road shields are generally sourced from the `network` values in the [roads layer](https://mapzen.com/documentation/vector-tiles/layers/#roads-transportation), and user experience assets which are prefixed with `ux-`.

-## Basic usage

-Need an icon for your data visualization overlay?

 ```